 Low-power embedded systems:

-Less amount of battery consumption, high performance are the significant factors which play a major role in the design of electronic devices.
+Less amount of battery consumption, high performance are the significant factors that play a major role in the design of electronic devices.

 Availability of big data: